mosip/documentation/docs/esignet-end-user-guide.md

 ![](\_images/idp-login-bio-moreways.png)

 4\.
-Resident needs to enter valid VID in the `Enter VID` textfield.
+Resident needs to enter valid VID in the `Enter Your VID` textfield.
 Also, they can enter the UIN here.

 ![](\_images/idp-login-bio-selecteddevice.png)